kda2210/Dropclock/readme.md

 ### Platform

 This version is build to run on a Raspberry Pi 3+, therefore mp4 instead of swf files are necessary due to performance issues.
-The original version (using flash) might be available later.

 ### Improvements